cdcasey/12gov3/posts/2019-12-31-29-superfoods-iv-bok-choy-wheat-germ-ginger-and-seaweed/index.md

 excerpt: ""
 ---

 In our latest superfoods episode (and last episode of the decade), Hallie and Chris take on bok choy, wheat germ, ginger and seaweed.
-The stakes are a little bit higher this week though because there's a brand new original song for cape-worthy foods.
+The stakes are a little bit higher this week though because there’s a brand new original song for cape-worthy foods.
 We also get to hear Chris rap.

-Find out more about KC's work at her website kckatalbas.com, or follow her on instagram @kckatalbas or on twitter @kaitlynceline
+Find out more about KC’s work at her website kckatalbas.com, or follow her on instagram @kckatalbas or on twitter @kaitlynceline

 [Read the transcript for this episode.](https://www.onetogrowonpod.com/29-superfoods-iv-bok-choy-wheat-germ-ginger-and-seaweed-transcript/)